 MA (Education, University of Toronto), PhD (c), email@example.com

-Stephanie has recently moved from Sheridan College, where she started in 2004 as a faculty member in Police Foundations, teaching across various other programs including Social Service Worker and Child and Youth Worker, to Humber College where she is an Associate Dean, overseeing programs in Public Safety.
+Stephanie has joined Georgian College as Dean, Human Services and Community Safety.
+Moving from Sheridan College, where she started in 2004 as a faculty member in Police Foundations, teaching across various other programs including Social Service Worker and Child and Youth Worker, to Humber College where she is an Associate Dean, overseeing programs in Public Safety.
 She was the Associate Dean, Teaching and Learning, Centre for Teaching and Learning, at Sheridan College from 2012-2015 as well as the Associate Dean, School of Public Safety.
 Stephanie holds a Master of Education from the University of Toronto, her professional credential as a Police Constable from the Ontario Police College and a Bachelor of Social Work from Ryerson University.
 Stephanie is currently pursuing her doctoral studies at the University of Toronto in Educational Administration focusing on leadership, equity and teaching and learning.
 In her tenure with the Centre for Teaching and Learning, Stephanie has expanded the repertoire of offerings to respond to and engage with experienced faculty at Sheridan.
 Stephanie believes that teaching and learning is broadly defined and has offered teaching and learning sessions to faculty and staff that have classroom instruction as part of their purview.
 With an interest in sensemaking, Stephanie encourages faculty to engage in praxis to recognize and explore how our lived experiences and stories inform our teaching.
 Conference presentations include The Chair Academy (2012), Teaching Professor (2013, considered one of the top 20 presentations in 2013), Leadership and Policy in Contemporary Educational Institutions: Leadership, Adult and Higher Education Student Conference, May 2014.
 Stephanie is a sought after consultant on teaching and learning and her work on equity and implications for teaching and learning is used with faculty in various institutions, including Red College in Alberta.

 Suzanne Le-May Sheffield